tmsw24/SVBackup/README.md

 ```

 #### Graphical User Interface (GUI)
-Navigate to the projects directory a terminal or file explorer and run `svbackupgui.pyw`.
+Navigate to the projects directory using a terminal or file explorer and run `svbackupgui.pyw`.

 ### 3. Pulling / Pushing
 #### Pull